 Taxidermied Bat in Glass Dome by Loved to Death: You don’t think you need it.
 Then you see it….and now your house will not be complete without it!

 Angolan Quartz Carved Skull by Skullis: I’ve always wanted a replica of my own skull, which with scanners and 3D printers is a reality now.
 However, since I found Skullis the dream has upgraded to a model of my own skull…in Angolan Quartz!
 We aren’t there yet, but I guess any old quartz skull will do for now.

 Happy holidays everyone.
-I hope 2017 is a year of love and happiness for all of us, and thank you for making the first year of Death, Scent & the Live Girl an amazing adventure!
+I hope this year is full of love and happiness for all of us, and thank you for making the first year of Death/Scent an amazing adventure!